For more information go to ShakeOut for Schools.

 California Child Care Disaster Plan: Developed by the University of California, San Francisco's CA Childcare Health Program (CCHP) and funded by the California Department of Education, this plan was developed with input from stakeholders representing more than 22 state, local, and national agencies.
 The California Child Care Disaster Plan is an Annex to the State of California Emergency Plan.
 It provides guidance for communication and coordination of key state agencies in the event of a disaster that affects the child care infrastructure.
 The California Child Care Disaster Plan, the Step-by-Step Guide, and the Emergency Plan Library can be downloaded and are available in English and Spanish.

 Cal OES School Emergency Response: Using SEMS at Districts and Sites - These guidelines have been developed to help you develop an emergency plan that complies with the California Standardized Emergency Management System (SEMS) and organize your emergency response procedures.
-Update in process.
+Coming Soon!

 Crisis Response Box Program: (PDF) This program is a joint effort of the California Attorney General’s Crime and Violence Prevention Center and the California Department of Education’s Safe Schools and Violence Prevention Office.
 This guide is designed to help every school assemble the tools and resources needed for a critical incident response at a school.

 Emergency First Aid Guidelines for California Schools: (PDF) These guidelines developed by the CA Emergency Medical Services Authority provide recommended procedures for school staff in responding to medical emergencies whenthe school nurse is not available and until emergency medical services responders arrive on scene.